Completed entirely online.

 Function-specific Training. (i) Each hazmat employee must be provided function-specific training concerning the requirements of this subchapter, or exemptions or special permits issued under subchapter A of this chapter, that are specifically applicable to the functions the employee performs.

-This course consists of 1 modules broken down into 5 sections.
+This course consists of 11 sections.
 Students are required to take each section in sequential order as listed below.

-This course has a final exam based upon the content covered in the course.
+This course has one final exam based upon the course's 11 sections.

 This course is designed to help workers meet the DOT's requirement for Security Awareness Training.